DAB0mB/HotnCold/README.md

     TEST_PHONE_LOCAL
     # Phone number regexp for testing with phone
     TEST_PHONE_SMS
+    # If specified, pressed notifications will remain
+    PERSIST_NOTIFICATIONS
+    # Use fake data for heatmap (long load time)
+    FAKE_HEATMAP
     # *Optional: The auth token of the user you would like to log-in with
     INITIAL_USER_TOKEN